Tech

 Elon Musk said a Waymo hit a bus.
 Waymo says that’s not what happened, and there are no NHTSA crash reports backing Musk up.

-During Tesla’s earnings call Wednesday, CEO Elon Musk offered a novel excuse for why the wider rollout of his Robotaxis is taking so long: They’re just too safe.
+During Tesla’s earnings call Wednesday, CEO Elon Musk offered a novel explanation for why the wider rollout of his Robotaxis is taking so long: they’re just too safe.

-Because it’s “programmed for maximum safety,” he said, there are instances where the “car basically gets paranoid and gets stuck.”
+Because they’re “programmed for maximum safety,” he said, there are instances where the “car basically gets paranoid and gets stuck.”

 One such incident, Musk said, involved a Waymo:

-Under a standing order from the National Highway Traffic Safety Administration (NHTSA), autonomous vehicle operators are required to report when their cars are involved in a crash.
+Under a standing order from the National Highway Traffic Safety Administration, autonomous vehicle operators are required to report when their cars are involved in a crash.

-According to a Waymo spokesperson, the incident Musk is likely referring to was an entirely different fender-bender — one in February that wasn’t reported to the NHTSA because it didn't result in any injuries or damage.
+A Waymo spokesperson says the incident Musk is likely referring to was an entirely different fender bender — one in February that wasn’t reported to the NHTSA because it didnt result in any injuries or damage.

 As for the parade of Teslas trapped behind them?
 The spokesperson noted that the Tesla vehicles in the turn lane appeared not to know what to do, so they stayed put.